derekgreene11/CS340/README.md

 - [ ] Submit Derek's review URLs to canvas

-- [ ] Nathan's 1st review of other groups project
+:Nathan's 1st review of other groups project

-- [ ] Nathan's 2nd review of other groups project
+:Nathan's 2nd review of other groups project

-- [ ] Submit Nathan's review URLs to canvas
+:Submit Nathan's review URLs to canvas

 ## Rubric